Porsche 911 (992): Turbo S

 The Turbo S received a refresh for the 2026 model year in the form of the 992.2, and was introduced by Porsche at the 2025 Munich Auto Show.
-This new iteration of the Turbo S, much like the Carrera GTS that was introduced in the previous year, utilizes a hybrid drivetrain, making it the most powerful 911 that Porsche has ever produced en masse (Note: Both the Porsche Taycan Turbo S and Taycan Turbo GT are more powerful vehicles by a considerable margin, placing the 911 Turbo S in third place.).
-Specifically, according to Porsche, the vehicle is rated for a maximum of 711 PS (701 bhp; 523 kW)––approximately 61 PS (60 bhp; 45 kW) more than its fully gas-powered predecessor in the 992.1 generation––and a maximum of 800 Nm (590 ft·lb) of torque from 2,300 to 6,000 RPM.
+This new iteration of the Turbo S, much like the Carrera GTS that was introduced in the previous year, utilizes a hybrid drivetrain, making it the most powerful 911 that Porsche has ever mass-produced.
+(Note: Both the Porsche Taycan Turbo S and Taycan Turbo GT are more powerful vehicles by a considerable margin, placing the 911 Turbo S in third place.)
+Specifically, according to Porsche, the vehicle is rated for a maximum of 711 PS (701 bhp; 523 kW)––approximately 61 PS (60 bhp; 45 kW) more than its fully gas-powered predecessor in the 992.1 generation––and a maximum of 800 Nm (590 ft·lb) of torque from 2,300 to 6,000 rpm.
 The Turbo S produces this using a twin-turbocharged, 3.6 L flat-six engine, derived from the 3.6 L engine of a similar architecture used in the Carrera GTS for this generation.
 This engine is linked to an 8-speed PDK (see dual clutch transmission), a feature that is characteristic of other hybrid models within Porsche's lineup.

-The Turbo S uses eTurbos (constituting a 400 volt total hybrid system) for each turbocharger, and these are appended to the engine to increase power output.
-This is able to compensate for turbo lag, adds minimal weight to the vehicle, and allows for a 0-100 km/h (0-62 mph) time of 2.5 seconds (Note: As with all Porsche models, this was achieved with the use of summer tires.) for the coupé model, a notable increase relative to the previous sub-generation.
-Despite the hybrid drivetrain adding a total of 85 kg (189 lbs.) to the vehicle (a dynamic that is present in the Carrera GTS as well; see above), it achieved a lap time at the Nürburgring Nordschleife of 7:03.92 minutes and a top speed of 322 km/h (200 mph).
+The Turbo S uses eTurbo turbochargers to reduce turbo lag.
+The 0–100 km/h (0–62 mph) time is 2.5 seconds (Note: As with all Porsche models, this was achieved with the use of summer tires.) for the coupé model, an increase relative to the previous sub-generation.
+Despite the hybrid drivetrain adding a total of 85 kg (189 lbs.) to the vehicle, it achieved a lap time at the Nürburgring Nordschleife of 7:03.92 minutes and a top speed of 322 km/h (200 mph).
 This is 14 seconds faster than its non-hybrid predecessor from the 992.1 generation.